maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 The scRNA-seq pipeline is intended to process UMI-based data, expecting the cell barcode and umi in Read1, and the cDNA sequence in Read2.

-There are currently two analysis modes available:
+There are currently three analysis modes available:
 - "Gruen" to reproduce CellSeq2 data analysis by Gruen et al.
 - "STARsolo" which uses STAR solo for mapping and quantitation.
+- "Alevin" based on Salmon for generating the count matrix.

 The general procedure for mode "Gruen" involves: